restlet/restlet.github.io/documentation/tutorials/2.5/retrieve-content.md

 Note that the example above uses a simplified way to issue calls via the ClientResource class.
 If you need multi-threading or more control it is still possible to manipulate use the Client connector class or the Request objects directly.
-The example below how to set some preferences in your client call, like a referrer URI.
+The example below explains how to set some preferences in your client call, like a referrer URI.
 It could also be the languages and media types you prefer to receive as a response: